a2nfinance/dopamint/HKT.md

 ### 0. Vision
-Transform it into a fully-fledged application that supports content creators in incentivizing their followers and running marketing campaigns using exclusive NFTs.
+Transform DopaMint into a fully-fledged application that supports content creators in incentivizing their followers with configurable exclusive NFTs.

 ### 1. Overview